Andalucía: Cultural Landscapes of Southern Spain 2027

 Accommodation

-• Málaga (2 nights): 4-star Hotel Molina Lario – recently renovated hotel housed in two refurbished 19th century buildings and retaining their original façade, located in the centre of Málaga opposite the Cathedral and just a short distance from the port, the Picasso Museum and the city’s pedestrian district. www.hotelmolinalario.com
+- Málaga (2 nights): 4-star Hotel Molina Lario – housed in two refurbished 19th century buildings; and located opposite the Cathedral and a short distance from the port and the Picasso Museum.

-• Granada (3 nights): 4-star Hotel NH Collection Granada Victoria – renovated charming hotel in a central historic building close to the Cathedral and Alhambra Palace. www.nh-hotels.com/hotel
+- Granada (3 nights): 4-star Hotel NH Collection Granada Victoria – charming hotel in a historic building close to the Cathedral and Alhambra Palace.

 Note: hotels are subject to change, in which case a hotel of similar standard will be provided.